 Almost eight months ago I fell in love for the second time in my life.
 I will never forget the surreal and amazing feeling of Micah being placed in my arms.
 These past eight months have been some of the hardest and yet most beautiful months of my life.
-I have seen my God provide in ways I never imagined.
 The title of this post will eventually make sense, but first…

 I will preface this story by saying that I plan to be explicit and detailed.
 I will be discussing the nitty gritty of our breastfeeding experience.
 I won’t apologize for it, but I will give you fair warning.
 So here is your warning, and if you would rather… no hard feelings.
 Here is your “out”. 😉

-Breastfeeding is one of the many reasons I believe in a God.
-It is so gosh darn beautiful and points back to him on so many levels.
+Breastfeeding is one of the many reasons I believe in a divine creator.
+It is so beautiful.
 It’s intricate.
 The more it is studied, the more we learn how great it is for bonding, healing, health, protection, prevention, and the list could go on and on.
 I could write a novel just on this subject, so I will stop here.
 Since I have been so passionate about the miracle of breastfeeding for several years, it was very important to me to be able to breastfeed Micah.
 And regardless of how prepared I felt to breastfeed, the

 first 4 okay really 6 months of breastfeeding Micah were a struggle to say the least.